You must first write your source file(s) before you even need to start the SB-Assembler.

 On Microsoft systems you type the following command at the DOS prompt to pre-set the default sourcefile:

-Now you don't have to enter the sourcefile every time you start the SB-Assembler any more.
+After setting the environment variable like that you don't have to enter the sourcefile every time you start the SB-Assembler any more.
 But you still can supply the sourcefile parameter, e.g. if you want to assemble a different source file once.
 You may change the default sourcefile as often as you want using the above procedures.

 TIP: Usually you're not interested in the listing that is sent to the screen every time you start the SB-Assembler.
 You can switch it off by placing the directive .LI OFF on the first line in your source file and no listing will be produced any more.

 If you don't supply the sourcefile (and didn't set the SBASM environment variable) you are prompted by the SB-Assembler to enter a source file name.